 The news has been dominated for sometime by the uncertainty surrounding the value and conduct of international trade.
 This news itself is uncertain with different sources describing the situation in different ways.
-This raises an interesting issue of how we differentiate between what's what and what's not.

 I think it safe to operate on the assumption that the dynamics of international business 1.) will not subside anytime soon, and 2.) it's highly likely that these dynamics will affect us whether it is our vocations, such as shipping, or personal lives that have become dependent upon goods and services produced elsewhere.